brakmic/HDA_with_Cpp/README.md

 The web application starts by loading the `index.html` which contains a `div` tag with *id="main"*.
 Throughout the app, this tag will be used by other controls to dynamically replace its contents without any page refreshes.
 However, unlike other typical `modern` web apps, we use no JS frameworks like React or Angular to make the app responsive.
 Instead, we only use `htmx` as our scripting library.

-There are also three `bootstrap` resources involved, but this is just make the app look better.
-Bootstrap is not a requirement and can be replaced by any other library or own stylesheets.
-The same applies to `jQuery` that is included as a bootstrap dependency.
-Any of those libraries can be safely removed as they don't affect `htmx` or `_hyperscript`.
+Bootstrap and jQuery are included for styling and can be replaced or removed.
+They are not required for htmx or _hyperscript functionality.

 The web app communicates with the server in a standard request-response fashion.
 But unlike so many other web apps out there, no JSON is being used.
 Instead, the server is only sending pieces of HTML code that the client uses to update the current state of the app.